mvs-develop/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

    :header-rows: 0

    * - **$HOME/bitshares-testnet**
-     - uses for downloading BitShares Core files and build the programs
+     - uses for downloading DNA Core files and build the programs
    * - **$HOME/Testnet-Home**
-     - uses for your BitShares Private Testnet Project
+     - uses for your DNA Private Testnet Project

 * Example files location for this section: /dev.bitshares.works/docs/development/testnets/